zanpicman/GUI-rental_form/README.md

+# GUI-rental_form
-Basically, my job was to create a simple but effective GUI in JavaFX for a company that rents cars.
+My job was to create a simple but effective GUI in JavaFX for a company that rents cars.
 First task was to analyze the dialogue below and  then create the said GUI.

 A dialogue between the customer and the person, employed at the car rental service (the application user):